-Lately I feel like I am in business with my eight year-old son.
+Lately I feel like I am in business with my young son.
 Let me explain.

-As he goes through, what I will lovingly call a “feisty” stage, I find myself bargaining and negotiating with him more and more.
+(Note – my sone was eight when I originally wrote and published this piece)… As my beloved boy goes through, what I will lovingly call a “feisty” stage, I find myself bargaining and negotiating with him more and more.
 Sure, I could get mad and lay down the law and be upset with him as he goes through this rough period or… I could find a creative way to deal with it.
 I choose to be creative.

 I’m dealing with him the same way I would deal with any adult in my daily business.
 By talking and communicating and working through problems then ultimately coming to a happy solution and compromise.